 Motion analysis of neuromuscular electrical stimulation.
-To quantify the muscle stimulation response, videos were recorded using a Nikon D5600 camera at a frame rate of 60 Hz.
-For the lower-limb stimulation videos, we developed a customized tracking algorithm to locate the end points of the tibia and the toe in every frame by template matching of skin features to calculate the dorsiflexion angle.
-The reference line of the tibia is defined by its two end points, whereas the reference line of the foot is defined by the lower end point of the tibia and the toe, assuming that flexion of the latter is negligible.
+To quantify the response of muscle stimulation, videos were recorded using a Nikon D5600 camera at a frame rate of 60 Hz.
+For the lower-limb stimulation videos, we developed a customized tracking algorithm to locate the end points of the tibia and the toe in every frame by template matching of skin features in order to calculate the dorsiflexion angle.
+The reference line of the tibia is defined by its two end points, whereas the reference line of the foot is defined by the lower end point of tibia and the toe, assuming flexion of the latter is negligible.
 The reference lines were used to calculate the change in dorsiflexion angle relative to its initial position, taken as the average from the first second.
-The two videos with the Ag-hydrogel composite and ionic hydrogel are synchronized using the starting point of the PowerDot stimulation program.
+The two videos with Ag-hydrogel and ionic hydrogel are synchronized by the starting point of the PowerDot stimulation program.